 IACUC Office Staff:

 The U.S. Department of Agriculture Animal Care division and the National Institutes of Health Office of Laboratory Animal Welfare view UW-Madison and all members of its animal program community as a single research institution.
-Violation of the following policies, even by one researcher, or one animal care staffer, is a mark of noncompliance for the entire university.
+Violation of policies, even by one researcher, or one animal care staffer, is a mark of non-compliance for the entire university.

 Animal User Requirements (AURs) are established under the authority of the Attending Veterinarian.
 All PIs, regardless of school or college, are expected to abide by these requirements.

 UW-Madison commits to humane and ethical animal care standards to ensure high quality science and preservation of public trust.
 Disregarding veterinary directives, not following animal facility rules and practices, not abiding by an approved animal-use protocol, and ignoring policies are all violations of these standards.

 An approved animal use protocol is a contract between the PI and the IACUC.
 Researchers cannot modify procedures or tests performed on animals, substances administered to animals, or the species or number of animals to be used without review and approval.
 Changes without approvals are protocol violations.